Foundation Models for Software Engineering of Cyber-Physical Systems: the Road Ahead: Foundation Models for cps Evolution

-\textbf{Automated \gls{cps} Test Evolution and Quality Assurance.} Keeping \glspl{cps} reliable requires testing to evolve alongside new updates and features.
+Keeping \glspl{cps} reliable requires testing to evolve alongside new updates and features.
 Both manual and automated \gls{cps} testing methods often fall behind rapid software changes, requiring significant human effort to create and/or update test cases and maintain regression suites.
-To this end, \glspl{fm} are needed to generate test cases that reflect software changes and maintain realism and relevance.
+To this end, \glspl{fm} are needed to generate test cases that reflect software changes and maintain realism and relevance~\cite{wu2024reality}.
 Moreover, \glspl{fm} can automatically update regression tests, improving test coverage and reliability and enhancing the overall software quality.
 All these aspects require further research.

+In particular, future work should investigate how \glspl{fm} can be seamlessly integrated into continuous integration and deployment pipelines, enabling automated and on-demand test evolution.
+Another promising direction is to explore prioritization strategies where \glspl{fm} guides which test cases to execute first, based on criticality or likelihood of failure.
+Furthermore, applying \glspl{fm} to capture not only functional but also non-functional aspects (e.g., performance, energy usage) could extend their value for \gls{cps} quality assurance~\cite{dandotiya2025generative}.